-5.0 Environment, Health, and Safety (EHS)
+5.0 Health, Safety, Security, and Environment (HSSE)

-US Wind is committed to a safe and efficient workplace, the protection of the environment, and the health and safety of all US Wind employees, contractors, visitors, and the public.
+US Wind is committed to a safe, secure, and efficient workplace, the protection of the environment, and the health, safety, and well-being of all US Wind employees, contractors, visitors, and the public.
 US Wind commits to use the best available and safest technology appropriate for the site, best management practices, and properly trained personnel for the construction, operation and decommissioning of the Project.

-Every person who works for US Wind, including employees, contractors, vendors, and suppliers has a personal responsibility for ensuring that EHS principles are followed and managed throughout all phases of the Project.
-US Wind's goals are to prevent all accidents, injuries, occupational illnesses, and to protect the environment.
+Every person who works for US Wind, including employees, contractors, vendors, and suppliers has a personal responsibility for ensuring that HSSE principles are followed and managed throughout all phases of the Project.
+US Wind's goals are to prevent all accidents, injuries, occupational illnesses, ensure the security of personnel and assets, and to protect the environment.

-US Wind's EHS guiding principles are:
+US Wind's HSSE guiding principles are: